 I think we’ll see an entire industry boom around the design of great prompts soon too.
 Imagine feeding an AI with the perfect prompt to generate amazing outputs.
 We’re seeing this happen in the form of shared prompt spreadsheets or other websites, but there’ll likely be entire businesses that help you generate great prompts that generate great outputs.
 Then, eventually, we won’t need those anymore and we’ll just skip straight to great outputs from any prompt.

 I think it’ll be important for us to embrace this new reality.
-Eventually every product will be powered in some way by AI, some are even already betting on it as part of their product strategy.
-So if you’ve not tried out GPT-3 and want to give it a go on iOS or macOS then you can try out an app I built for myself via TestFlight.
+Eventually every product will be powered in some way by AI, some are even already betting on it as part of their product strategy [1, 2].
+So if you’ve not tried out GPT-3/3.5-turbo/4 and want to give it a go on iOS or macOS then you can try out an app I built for myself but decided to put out there.
 It’s a simple native companion that uses OpenAIs API to provide responses based on text input.
 You can read more about here.

-I encourage you as a designer to embrace it to shortcut the more tricky part of mocking designs—coming up with fake but realistic copy—and let me know if PromptAI proves useful.
-As a developer, I’d encourage you to play with GitHub Copilot again if you’ve not in a while, it’s incredible and powered by Codex from OpenAI (which you can also use in PromptAI’s Code tab).
+I encourage you as a designer to embrace it to shortcut the more tricky part of mocking designs—coming up with fake but realistic copy—and let me know if Arti proves useful.
+As a developer, I’d encourage you to play with GitHub Copilot again if you’ve not in a while, it’s incredible and powered by Codex from OpenAI (which you can also use in Arti’s Chat tab).